-- Need SSL and dedicated I.P: buy Business Pro package
+- Need SSL and dedicated I.P. address: Prime

-If you are using an existing domain name, you need to change the Name-server to:
+If you are using an existing domain name, you need to change the nameservers at your domain registrar to:

 This part is crucial, and you should pay extra attention here to make sure that you are not overcharged for add-ons that you do not need.

 Choose your hosting package for a 24 or 36-month term.
 You will notice that the price decreases as the tenure increases.

 Be sure to deselect the options “Site Backup Pro” and “Sitelock Security” as you don’t really need them.

 Before you make your payment, I suggest that you scroll up and verify all of the information once again.